 1) Climate-related impacts within 'sacrifice zones' or areas that, despite their social and ecological vulnerability, lack the political and economic support for adaptation investment due to chronic marginalization.
 Several examples: extreme temperatures and melting permafrost (eg. Shishmaref), drought hazards coupled with water and food insecurity (eg. Central Valley California), and rising tides and storm surges (eg. New Orleans).

-2) Mal-adaptive or false solutions that divert or displace impacts to marginal groups (also called divergent adaptations) exacerbating the vulnerability of some.
+2) Mal-adaptive or false solutions that divert or displace impacts to marginal groups (also called divergent adaptations) exacerbating the vulnerability of some while lessening the vulnerability of a privileged or politically-powerful group.

 3) The non-mitigation of GHG-producing activities, including fossil fuel extraction, transport, and processing.
 Some examples include expansion of mountaintop coal mining, hydraulic fracking, drilling and pipeline construction, or ‘bomb trains.’

 This session will be a round-table discussion between academics and practitioners on the co-production of climate justice knowledge – how it has been done in the past, what archetypal examples have stood out, the barriers to co-producing knowledge on CJ, and how to move towards a unified theory of CJ.
-This session will involve four university-affiliated academics and three representatives from NGOs working on CJ, including the U.S. Human Rights Network (USHRN) and others.
-Each will make a 5-minute presentation followed by a discussion amongst all participants.
-The environment will facilitate meaningful exchange between attendees and invited presenters.
+This session will involve three university-affiliated academics and two representatives from NGOs working on CJ, each representing their own meaning of climate 'justice.'
+By providing examples from each panelist's own life experience in CJ, we will then open to the audience to discuss examples of CJ, the sometimes conflicting meaning of this concept, and how processes of co-production might support the movement of CJ.
+We hope that the atmosphere of this round table will facilitate meaningful exchange between attendees and invited presenters.
+All are welcome.

 |Panelist||Rachel Slocum School for International Training Graduate Institute||20|